 Heads of Department and subject teachers are available to answer questions on their subjects at A level.
-A presentation is also given on UCAS procedure (university application), the responsibilities the girls will enjoy as VI formers as well as the extra- curricular opportunities available to all girls.
+A presentation is also given on UCAS procedure (university application), the responsibilities the girls will enjoy as sixth formers as well as the extra- curricular opportunities available to all girls.

 Girls also attend the Sixth Form Open Evening to find out more about moving up to life in our vibrant Sixth Form.

 The girls continue to work with ISCO (Independent Schools Careers Organisation).
-Each girl receives one to one feedback with an adviser based on the psychometric test taken in LV.
-Each girl’s aptitudes are assessed and suitable university and career paths discussed and explored.
+Each girl receives one to one feedback with an adviser based on the psychometric test taken in Lower V. Each girl’s aptitudes are assessed and suitable university and career paths discussed and explored.
 The girls follow this up with continued advice and support from staff and ISCO, as well as taking the opportunity to attend relevant talks and seminars which focus on specific careers in London.
 Sessions run throughout the year may also focus on CV writing, university applications and how to develop greater awareness in order to match their own unique skills to particular careers.

 Girls and parents from Upper IV upwards are invited to attend this exciting event which draws together professionals from a number of different industries.
 This affords our girls the opportunity to gain a useful insight into possible careers they may wish to consider and enlighten them about jobs they never even knew existed!

 St Augustine’s Sixth Form Academic Scholarship Process